 What comes to mind when you think of a weekend in Vegas?
 The words “family friendly” is probably NOT one of the first things that come to mind.
 But I was quite surprised by the amount of family friendly activities that are available behind the glitz and glamour of Sin City.
 Since A was born, we’ve been to Vegas three times and each time we go, we always end up having a great time (besides that one time when our car got stolen but that’s another story for another time.)

 The two hotels we have stayed at as a family are Aria and Vdara.
 Between the two, I personally like Vdara better because the rooms are bigger and because there’s no casino, so there’s no smoking.
+We weren’t that fussed about there being a casino because we could always resort to playing live casino games if we really wanted to gamble.
+We would always make sure that any casino and gambling games we downloaded onto our devices were safe before using them as you never know what could happen.
+It’s a good job we know how to download casino apps safely then isn’t it otherwise we wouldn’t know what to do.
 They also have a little kitchen or kitchenette, refrigerator, and stove in the rooms.
 You can request cookware if you want to cook your own food.
 Some of the rooms even have a washer and dryer!
 You can also request to have the rooms that face the Bellagio Fountains so you can watch them from your room late at night.

 Other properties that are rated family friendly: